open-papyrus/papyrus-compiler/README.md

 # Open Papyrus Compiler

 > This project is still **WORK IN PROGRESS**.
 If you have any feature requests, head over to the [Issues](https://github.com/erri120/papyrus-compiler) tab and describe your needs.
-They [Compiler Explorer](https://papyrus-compiler-explorer.herokuapp.com/) website is also live however still very barebones.
+The [Compiler Explorer](https://papyrus-compiler-explorer.herokuapp.com/) website is also live however still very barebones.

 The "official" Papyrus compiler that comes with the Creation Kit has some issues: